 The red influence in anarchist discourse is unfortunately dominant in most developed parts of the world, and collectivist-minded anarchists insist every anarchist devote themselves to their pipe dream of a mass uprising to seize the factories from the capitalists and turn them over to the workers.
 They postulate that democratized factories will be more beneficial to workers because they'll receive a bigger piece of the industrial pie.
 This is true.
-But then they claim their ideology will "save the environment" because a worker collective won't be greedy and destructive like a capitalist board of directors.
-This is of course completely unfounded and blatantly ignores the history of collectivized industry and its devastating effects on the
+But then they claim their ideology will "save the environment" because a worker collective won't be greedy and destructive like a environment.
+The glaring reality is that industry and its devastating effects on the enviignores the history of collectivized industry and its devastating effects on the envinomment.
+The glaring reality is that industrial societies all eventually lead to ecocide, informed the instory of collectivized industry and its devastating effects on the envinet.